-Preventive maintenance is the performance of maintenance activities that are designed to prevent a piece of equipment from failing.
+Preventive maintenance (PM) is the performance of maintenance activities that are designed to prevent a piece of equipment from failing.
 It is a recognized fact that the costs of repairing a piece of equipment that fails unexpectedly are substantially higher than the costs of maintenance tasks to keep equipment running smoothly.
 In addition, there is potential production loss caused by unplanned downtime when a piece of equipment fails, which can be extremely costly.
 This begs the question: is there really such thing as too much preventive maintenance?

 One way to improve a preventive maintenance strategy is to introduce a condition monitoring or predictive input to the decision on whether to perform a maintenance task.
 This has proved to be a very effective way to improve the maintenance performance because equipment will only be worked on once it begins to show signs that it is no longer operating in its normal range.
 Examples of this are pump vibration and infrared scanning of electrical systems.
 Condition monitoring systems can be expensive to buy and require training of personnel, so if this option is out of reach, there are some simple common sense ways to make improvements to the existing time or meter-based strategy.